Style Via Davia

 For inquiries, please contact us: firstname.lastname@example.org

 We were sitting with our buddy James Spooner one day, while he worked on building a bike for Earl.
 Somehow, the conversation found its way to us talking about creating a fashion video to highlight some of our collection and show our vision of vintage fashion.
 We can't remember whether it was Davia or Earl who said, "We should make a short of girls on bikes in vintage dresses."
-So, the concept for, what would later be titled, The Magic Hour, was born.
+So, the concept for, what would later be titled The Magic Hour, was born.
 Along our journey, we encountered an incredible filmmaker, Alan Algee.
 We met Alan while working on Aloe Blacc's "I Need A Dollar" video, Directed by our friend, Kahlil Joseph.
 We shared our idea with Alan.
 Soon another friend, Karon Davis was in the mix.
 The two made a beautiful reality of what was only a passing thought in a garage.
-What you see above is the amazing collaboration of creative minds doing what we do best.
+What started as "Girls On Bike In Dresses" became what you see above.
+The amazing collaboration of creative minds doing what we do best.
 Enjoy, The Magic Hour.

-Directed by: Karon Davis, Alan Algee Wardrobe and Styled by: Style Via Davia and Via Davia Vintage Art Direction: Beth Gibbs
+Direction: Karon Davis, Alan Algee Wardrobe and Style: Via Davia Vintage, Style Via Davia Art Direction: Beth Gibbs

 We were first introduced to a young Kahlil Joseph by friend and singer/songwriter Nia Andrews.
 What started as visits, from Kahlil and friends, to our booth at the flea market turned into many late-night appointments in "The Garage".
 A friendship began.
 Kahlil would call us for different projects that he was working on.
 Here is a taste of the work we did together.